Mission and Vision

 - Preparing men and women with the intercultural and leadership skills necessary to promote world peace and international brotherhood, to address world problems, and to be a righteous influence in families, professions, civic responsibilities, social affiliations, and in the Church.

-- Extending the blessings of learning to members of the Church, particularly in Asia and the Pacific.
+- Extending the blessings of learning to members of the Church, particularly in Oceania and the Asian Rim.

 - Developing friends for the university and the Church.